crowd4u/crowd4py/sample/README.md

+# Worker examples
+- Human worker
+- Sample worker

+## Human worker
+The example of Human worker simulates behaviors for human.
+It depends on data of crowdsoursing workers.

 ## Sample worker
-Sample worker depend on answers of crowdsourcing workers.
+The exmample of sample worker answers by majority vote by answers data.
+Therefore it depends on data of crowdsourcing workers.
-It answers by majority vote in matched answers.

 ## Requirments
 - Install libraries by `pip install -r requirements.txt`